smushy64/smushy64/README.md

 ## Alicia Amarilla

-Hi!
-I'm an indie game developer from Long Island, NY.
+Indie game developer from Brooklyn, NY.

+Computer Engineering Technology student at New York City College of Technology.

 I'm primarily a C/C++ programmer but I also program in Rust and C# regularly.
 I have experience using Unity Engine, Godot and Unreal Engine.